intel/ixpdimm_sw/README.md

 	workspace/ixpdimm/makefile

 * MINGW_DIR - On Windows, the path to the MinGW 64-bit tools.
-* CTEMPLATE_INCLUDE_DIR - The path to the ctemplate headers.
-* CTEMPLATE_LIB_DIR - The path to the ctemplate libraries.
 * OPENSSL_INCLUDE_DIR - The path to the openssl headers.
 * OPENSSL_LIB_DIR - The path to openssl libraries.
 * SQLITE_INCLUDE_DIR - The path to the sqlite headers.